hongwai1920/Introduction-to-Linear-Regression/K Nearest Neighbor Image Classifier/Images/Readme.md

-This folder contains all images at K Nearest Neighbor Image Classifier folder.
+This folder contains all images shown at the readme at K Nearest Neighbor Image Classifier folder.